 Tag labels assigned to the workflow.

-Estimated credit cost per run, calculated from the workflow’s generator nodes and your account tier.
+Estimated credit cost per run, calculated from generator nodes and your tier.

-null if the workflow has no generator nodes.ID of the folder this workflow lives in.
+null if no generators.ID of the folder this workflow lives in.

-POST /api/workflows — it is round-trip safe and suitable for backup, forking, or using as a template.
+POST /api/workflows — it is round-trip safe and suitable for backup, forking, or templating.

 Create a workflow